kabira1947/Vulnerabilities_Mindmap_Beginer-to-Moderate/SSTI/Basics of SSTI.md

 f.
 Frequent Template Customization: Web applications that allow users to customize templates may inadvertently expose themselves to SSTI.
 If customization is not controlled or sanitized effectively, attackers can inject malicious code through customization features.

 g.
-Lack of Security Awareness: Developers and organizations may not be aware of the risks associated with SSTI vulnerabilities or may not have sufficient knowledge to implement secure coding practices to prevent such issues.
+Lack of Security Awareness: Developers and organizations may need to be made aware of the risks associated with SSTI vulnerabilities or may need more knowledge to implement secure coding practices to prevent such issues.

 **How to Execute the Attack:**
 a.
 Template Syntax: To exploit SSTI, attackers need to understand the specific syntax and behavior of the template engine used by the web application.
 Different template engines have their own syntax rules and ways of incorporating dynamic data into templates.
 By understanding these rules, attackers can manipulate the templates to inject malicious code.